 A syllabus is a written description of the structure and components of a particular course.
 It reflects the decisions that an instructor makes in regard to information that students would like to have about a course and that colleagues might be able to use in planning their own courses.
 A syllabus:

 The following information is automatically loaded into Blackboard:

 Each distance and hybrid learning course is staffed by a fully qualified instructor.
 Students should receive the full benefit of the instructor's expertise just as they would in a face-to-face class.
 Moreover, instructors should do more than merely assign and grade work; instructors are responsible for guiding students through the course material and for facilitating interactive learning.
 Accordingly, the following distance and hybrid learning practices should be reviewed by all instructors.

 Should it become necessary for an instructor to be absent from class due to illness or an emergency, the instructor should contact the School Office.
 The instructor should also make arrangements for class coverage or make-up.

-If you have students that would like to take their distance/hybrid class tests or do make-up tests at a campus testing center, you have four choices: The Learning Technology Center, REACH (for those with REACH accommodations), the Franklin Center in Rocky Mount, and the Greenfield Center in Botetourt.
+If you have students that would like to take their distance/hybrid class tests or do make-up tests at a campus testing center, you have four choices: The Testing Center, REACH (for those with REACH accommodations), the Franklin Center in Rocky Mount, and the Greenfield Center in Botetourt.
 All four are considered VWCC campus testing centers.
 They will proctor your tests but are not considered outside proctors as these are all VWCC sites with VWCC employees.